 Current Petitions Filed

-To see a list of petitions filed by the August 7, 2013, deadline, the text of each petition, the Attorney General's September 4th decision on each petition, summaries of certified petitions, and explanatory letters responding to legal issues raised by members of the public regarding some petitions, see Current Petitions Filed..
+To see a list of petitions filed by the August 5, 2015, deadline, the text of each petition, summaries of certified petitions, and explanatory letters responding to legal issues raised by members of the public regarding some petitions, see Current Petitions Filed..
+Please contact the Attorney General’s Office to obtain materials relating to petitions filed by the August 3, 2016 deadline.

 Voter Information Materials